omoju/omoju.github.io/_posts/2016-11-24-Babasola-Thomas-At-80.md

   <figcaption> My father with his grand nephew, New York City, 2003.
   </figcaption>
 </figure>
 Whatever sense of style I have, I got a significant amount from my Dad who relishes the art of dress.
 As a teenager, I served as my father’s defacto butler.
 I loved helping him gather all the various pieces that were brought together to create a distinct look.
-If I had to say what my father’s aesthetic is, it seems to be fashioned after Prince Philip, Duke of Edinburgh, the husband of Britain’s Queen Elizabeth.
+If I had to say what my father’s aesthetic is, it seems to be fashioned after Prince Philip, the Duke of Edinburgh, and husband to Queen Elizabeth.

 Whilst in the West, it is always a well-cut suit, often light brown, or grey, paired with a white shirt or at the most extreme a light blue shirt, a gold Rolex (presidential bracelet) on his wrist, a diamond signet ring on his pinkie finished off with a loafer of some kind.
 He hardly wears monks, wingtips or brogues.
 In Winter, the loafers are switched for a black napa leather Chelsea boot, a black cashmere top coat and a checkered cream and tan wool scarf.